 Your managers and supervisors focus on full days and work hard to maximize your production potential for the season.
 Our crew leaders are exclusively non-commission to help foster a fair working environment.

 Payroll is processed every two-weeks.
-Each two weeks you will receive a formal pay-stub detailing your planted trees, rates, taxes, vacation and holiday pay.
+Quoted tree prices include vacation and holiday pay.
+Every two weeks you will receive a formal pay-stub detailing your planted trees, rates, taxes, vacation and holiday pay.
 All payroll is via direct deposit.

 You will be required to pay for certain expenses.
 These include travel costs to get to the project location, and to leave - at the start and end of a contract.
 Your personal gear (clothing, planting tools, camp equipment if required, etc) are covered by you.
 If you’re staying at an A+G camp, you’ll need to find your own food on days off.
 If you’re required to stay at a motel, you will have to cover all of your food costs on work days and days off.